 iv) The SNIa parameter shows a weak [Mg/Fe] dependence, with a decrease to more negative values at higher [Mg/Fe].

 v) The SFE increases significantly as a function of [Fe/H], with the scatter at a fixed [Fe/H] being smaller than the uncertainty on the measurement (across all [Mg/Fe] and age).

-vi) The peak of the SFR decreases as a function of [Fe/H], with the scatter at a fixed [Fe/H] being smaller than the uncertainty on the mesaurement (across all [Mg/Fe] and age).
+vi) The peak of the SFR decreases as a function of [Fe/H], with the scatter at a fixed [Fe/H] being smaller than the uncertainty on the measurement (across all [Mg/Fe] and age).

 vii) The IMF high-mass slope parameter shows a tight correlation with mean orbital radius.
 The scatter around the mean of this orbiting radius-$\alpha_{\mathrm{IMF}}$ relation is of the order of the uncertainty of this parameter (as seen from Figure~\ref{chempy_rmean_fixedfeh}).
-Stars around the solar neighborhood have a more top-heavy $\alpha_{\mathrm{IMF}}$ value (with about 20 percent of the stars reaching $>$ 8 solar masses and exploding in SNII, compared to 5 percent of the stars at a present-day radius of 15 kpc).
+Stars around the solar neighborhood have a more top-heavy $\alpha_{\mathrm{IMF}}$ value.

 Overall, stars in the inner Milky Way have a more top-heavy $\alpha_{\mathrm{IMF}}$, a higher number of SNIa contributions, and a range of star formation efficiencies and peak star formation values (the latter two are dependent on age and [Fe/H]).